 Settlement Housing Fund developed the St. John’s Place Family Center in 1990 as an alternative to welfare hotels.
-Located in Crown Heights, Brooklyn, the Center provides excellent temporary housing, day care, infant care, and other services to 97 families, assisting them in their search for affordable housing.
+Located in Crown Heights, Brooklyn, the Center provides excellent temporary housing, day care, infant care, and other services to 97 families at a time, assisting them in their search for employment and affordable housing.
 In 1994, we added permanent housing for 33 low-income families in an adjacent building including ten families who relocated from the Center, and in 2004, we opened a new building across the street for 35 families.

-Under the leadership of Executive Director Louis Rodriguez and Board Chair Fran Levenson, St. John’s Place is a well regarded 23-year-old neighborhood organization that receives funding for youth and adult programming from both New York City and New York State government agencies, as well as from foundations and corporations.
+St. John’s Place is a well regarded neighborhood organization that receives funding for youth and adult programming from both New York City and New York State government agencies, as well as from foundations and corporations.
 The agency has a strong track record of working with other community groups in Crown Heights and, for the past ten years, has co-sponsored an annual street festival with community leaders and has provided meeting space for local groups.

-The Center welcomed volunteers from the New York Horticultural Society's Green Team and others to begin the restoration of a neighborhing community garden for use by the St. John's Place Day Care and Family Center, as well as others in the community.
+In the Summer of 2013, the Center welcomed volunteers from the New York Horticultural Society's Green Team, New York Cares and others to begin the restoration of a neighborhing community garden for use by the St. John's Place Day Care and Family Center, as well as others in the community.

 St. John’s Place Renaissance Garden